nswdpc/silverstripe-mailgun-sync/README.md

 ## Requirements

+These are installed via Composer when you install the module:

 + silverstripe/framework ^4
 + Symbiote's [Queued Jobs](https://github.com/symbiote/silverstripe-queuedjobs) module
-+ Mailgun PHP SDK ^3 and its recommended dependencies
++ Mailgun PHP SDK ^3, kriswallsmith/buzz, nyholm/psr7

 and...

 * A Mailgun account
 * At least one non-sandbox Mailgun mailing domain ([verified is best](http://mailgun-documentation.readthedocs.io/en/latest/quickstart-sending.html#verify-your-domain)) in your choice of region
 * A Mailgun API key or a [Mailgun Domain Sending Key](https://www.mailgun.com/blog/mailgun-ip-pools-domain-keys) for the relevant mailing domain (the latter is recommended)
+* MailgunEmail and MailgunMailer configured in your project (see below)

 ## Installing